Olga Jonasson: Medical career

 In 1963, Jonasson was named an instructor in surgery at the University of Illinois.
 In 1965, she was certified by the American Board of Surgery.
 She was the 37th women to be certified.
 In 1968, she developed the department of transplantation at the University of Illinois.
 In 1969, she performed the first kidney transplant in the state of Illinois.
 In 1974, she became a founding member of the National Tissue Typing and Histocompatibility Organization.
 In 1977, Jonasson was named chief of surgery of Cook County Hospital.
-This made her the first women to be appointed chief of surgery of a major hospital.
+This appointment made her the first woman appointed chief of surgery of a major hospital.
 In 1987, she left Cook County Hospital when she was named Robert M. Zollinger Professor of Surgery at the Ohio State University.
-This made her the first woman to head an academic. department of surgery at a coeducational medical college.
+This appointment conferred her as the first woman to head an academic department of surgery at a coeducational medical college.

 Personal life

 Jonasson dedicated much of her free time to working for causes she cared about.
 In the 1990s she raised $3 million for the major reconstruction of her church, the Church of the Epiphany.
-She also volunteered hundreds of hours of her time doing work on the interior of the church during its renovation.
-Jonasson was also known to invite students into her home for her monthly dinner, the Chief's club.
+She also volunteered hundreds of hours working on the interior of the church during its renovation.
+Jonasson invited students into her home for her monthly dinner, the Chief's club.
 During this dinner chief residents would be welcomed into her home and given the opportunity to speak with leading experts in the medical field.
 This tradition lasted for three decades.
 Olga Jonasson died at Northwestern Memorial Hospital of T-cell lymphoma, on August 30, 2006.
 At the time, few of her friends and colleague knew she was sick because she was known for not complaining about her own personal issues.
-At the time of her death was survived by her two sisters.
+She was survived by her two sisters.